USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- USC has combined with its opponents to put up more than 56.5 points in four of seven games this season.
+- USC and its opponents have combined to score more than 56.5 points in four of seven games this season.

-- Saturday's total is 12.3 points higher than the combined 44.2 PPG average of the two teams.
+- The two teams combine to score 44.2 points per game, 12.3 less than the total in this contest.

-- These two squads surrender a combined 58.3 points per game, 1.8 more than this contest's over/under.
+- This contest's over/under is 1.8 points lower than the 58.3 these two squads combine to give up per game in 2021.

-- The Trojans and their opponents have scored an average of 57.3 points per game in 2021, 0.8 more than Saturday's total.
+- Trojans games this season feature an average total of 57.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 52.1 PPG average total in Wildcats games this season is 4.4 points fewer than this game's over/under.
+- In 2021, games involving the Wildcats have averaged a total of 52.1 points, 4.4 fewer than this game's set over/under.

 USC Stats and Trends

-- In USC's seven games this season, it has three wins against the spread.
+- USC has played seven games, with three wins against the spread.

 - USC's games this year have gone over the total in three out of seven opportunities (42.9%).

-- In games that USC amasses over 362.3 yards, the team is 3-4 against the spread and 3-4 overall.
+- In games that USC totals more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.

-- The Trojans have turned the ball over 13 times this season, eight more turnovers than the Wildcats have forced (5).
+- The Trojans have turned the ball over eight more times (13 total) than the Wildcats have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for USC at SISportsbook.